How it works

 You know the metrics, and you know why measuring your brand is essential – but how is it done, and how does brand tracking fit practically into an overall strategy?
 Check out our Complete Guide to Brand Tracking for expert tricks and tips to monitoring your brand’s health or use our free brand tracker survey template.

 Brand health is a collection of metrics that show you how much your branding is helping you towards your goals.
-Whether you’re a multinational or a new established business, your branding will have an effect on your customers and employees.
+Whether you’re a multinational or a newly established business, your branding will have an effect on your customers and employees.
 It’s crucial to understand what this effect is—also called brand health—so you can improve your weaknesses and seize your strengths.

 Track your brand with Attest